 Car status warning There is an important car status notification.
 Go to the car status view to see what the issue is and resolve it as soon as possible.
-6 Hill descent control warning There is an issue with the hill descent control function and it is currently unavailable.
+(3) Hill descent control warning There is an issue with the hill descent control function and it is currently unavailable.
 OFF Lane keeping aid off Lane keeping aid is turned off and lane keeping assistance is not provided.
-Manual levelling failure There is an issue with the manual levelling of the lights. =00 = Position lights failure There is an issue with the position lights. ≣D Passing beam failure There is an issue with the passing beam. ≣ D AUTO Automatic high beam failure There is an issue with the automatic high beam. ≣O Manual high beam failure There is an issue with the manual high beam. ≣ D AUTO Automatic high beam on The automatic high beam is on. ≣D Manual high beam The manual high beam is on. ← Left-hand direction indicator The left direction indicator is active and indicating a left turn.
-When there is a fault with the direction indicator, the symbol flashes twice as fast.
-Right-hand direction indicator The right direction indicator is active flashes twice as fast.
-The right direction indicator is active and indicating a right turn.
+Manual levelling failure There is an issue with the manual levelling of the lights. - 00 - Position lights failure There is an issue with the position lights. ≣ D Passing beam failure There is an issue with the passing beam. ≣ D AUTO Automatic high beam failure There is an issue with the automatic high beam. ≣O Manual high beam failure There is an issue with the manual high beam. ≣ D AUTO Automatic high beam on The automatic high beam is on. ≣D Manual high beam The manual high beam is on. ← Left-hand direction indicator The left direction indicator is active and indicating a left turn.
+When there is a fault with the direction indicator, the symbol flashes twice as fast. → Right-hand direction indicator The right direction indicator is active and indicating a right turn.
 When there is a fault with the direction indicator, the symbol flashes twice as fast. -00- Position lights The position lights are on. ≣D Passing beam is active The passing beam is on.
 (A) Automatic hold is active The automatic hold braking function is active.
 The car automatically brakes while stationary.
 (3) Hill descent control is active The hill descent control function is active and working.
 Rear radar system active and working The rear radar system is active and working normally.
-READY Ready The ready symbol appears when you put the car in a driving gear.
+READY The rear radar system is active and working normally.
+The ready symbol appears when you put the car in a driving gear.
 It disappears when the car's speed exceeds walking pace.
-It reappears whenever the car slows down below the same threshold. ■D AUTO Automatic high beam enabled The automatic high beam is enabled and available to use.
-Z. Rain sensor The rain sensor is active and the front wipers are in auto mode.
-(1) C Driver alert The Driver alert function senses you are tired and should take a break.
+It reappears whenever the car slows down below the same threshold. working The ready symbol appears when you put the car in a driving gear.
+It disappears when the car's speed exceeds walking pace.
+It READY AUTO working The ready symbol appears when you put the car in a driving gear.
+It disappears when the car's speed exceeds walking pace.
+It reappears whenever the car slows down below the same threshold.